Aniruddha-VS/Blog-Fancy/src/content/posts/48-hours-in-budapest.md

 # 48 Hours in Budapest: Your Ultimate Weekend Guide to the Pearl of the Danube

 Welcome to Budapest, a city where thermal waters flow beneath grand architecture.
 This 48-hour Budapest itinerary is perfect for first-time visitors who want to experience the best of the Hungarian capital in just two days.
-From historic baths to ruin bars and stunning views, this guide will help you make the most of your weekend in Budapest, ensuring you hit all the must-see attractions while still having time to savor the unique atmosphere of this historic European gem.
+From historic baths to ruin bars and stunning views, this guide will help you make the most of your weekend in Budape st, ensuring you hit all the must-see attractions while still having time to savor the unique atmosphere of this historic European gem.

 ## Essential Budapest Hacks